-Compared to the previous PY20 annual action plan, the WV HOPWA program did not achieve a greater degree of actual households served as compared to what had been the goal.
-Through the additional sources of funding offered through the CARES Act to various organizations, less project sponsors had to utilize a higher degree of funding toward housing.
-Instead, these funds were targeted to the supportive services necessary to maintain or obtain stability in housing.
-During PY21, the WV HOPWA program replaced one project sponsor through a Request for Proposal thereby securing an organization new to the program.
+Compared to the previous PY21 CAPER, the WV HOPWA program did not achieve a greater degree of actual households served with TBRA as compared to what had been the goal (-3).
+During PY22, the WV HOPWA program replaced one project sponsor through a Request for Proposal thereby securing an organization new to the program.
+With that addition, the one-year goal of 75 served with STRMU was surpassed with an actual number of 95 served.